ttltrk/TTT/DB_FUN/DB_FUN.md

 - DB stores data.
 - RDBMS = Relational Database Management System

+making relations in RDBMS between attributes and entity

 - entity - is anything we store data about - (person, row)
 - attribute - are the things we are store - (name, column)